Looking for Jake

-Looking for Jake is a collection of science fiction, horror and fantasy stories by British author China Miéville.
+Looking for Jake and Other Stories is a collection of science fiction, horror and fantasy stories by British author China Miéville.
 It was first published by Del Rey Books and Macmillan in 2005.

 Stories

-The book contains eleven short stories, a novella ("The Tain"), a novelette ("Reports of Certain Events in London"), and a comic book-esque tale ("On The Way to the Front"), which was illustrated by British comic book artist Liam Sharp.
+The book contains eleven short stories, a novella (The Tain), a novelette ("Reports of Certain Events in London"), and a comic book-esque tale ("On the Way to the Front"), which was illustrated by British comic book artist Liam Sharp.
 Eleven of the stories were originally published between 1998 and 2004, and the remaining four ("The Ball Room", "Go Between", "Jack", "On the Way to the Front") had never been published before.
-The short story, "The Ball Room" was co-written by Miéville, Emma Bircham and Max Schaefer, and the novella, "The Tain" was published as a free standing book in 2002.
+The short story, "The Ball Room" was co-written by Miéville, Emma Bircham and Max Schaefer, and the novella, The Tain, was published as a free standing book in 2002.

 All of the stories are set in London, with the exceptions of "Jack", set in Miéville's created world Bas-Lag, and "Foundation", the setting of which is not specified.
 The stories are as follows: